TSABM/inbre-retina/README.md

 Learning about Dialogs now.
 Once I've learned Dialogs toolsbars, and menues I ought to be able to make a convincing toolbar for the demo app, though its more complicated than I thought it'd be.

 Learned mostly how to handle custom dialogs (I'll need to review it), but I also learned about the prebuilt in dialogs which seem very easy and versatile at least for simple popups.
-More complex ones would be an issue till I've praciced.
+More complex ones would be an issue till I've practiced.

 ## Day 3
 10:28 am - 2:37 pm (4hrs 9 mins)